nicklockwood/AsyncImageView/README.md

 Upon setting this property, AsyncImageView will begin loading/downloading the specified image on a background thread.
 Once the image file has loaded, the UIImageView's image property will be set to the resultant image.
 If you set this property again while the previous image is still loading then the images will be queued for loading in the order in which they were set.

-This means that you can, for example, set a UIIMageView to load a small thumbnail image and then immediately set it to load a larger image and the thumbnail image will still be loaded and set before the larger image loads.
+This means that you can, for example, set a UIImageView to load a small thumbnail image and then immediately set it to load a larger image and the thumbnail image will still be loaded and set before the larger image loads.

 If you access this property it will return the most recent image URL set for the UIImageView, which may not be the next one to be loaded if several image URLs have been queued on that image view.
 If you wish to cancel the previously loading image, use the `-cancelLoadingURL:target:` method on the AsyncImageLoader class, passing the UIImageView instance as the target (see below).